Getting Started With Karate at Culture of Safety

 Signing Up

 At the end of the first class, one of the head instructors will speak to you and see if you’d like to join our dojo (karate school).
 If you’re ready to sign up, great!
-You’ll choose your payment tier and get fitted for a uniform.
+You’ll choose your payment tier, get fitted for a uniform, and receive your welcome packet.
 If you’d like to go home and think about it, that’s fine too.
-Either way, we’ll reach out to you over the next few days with an email that reviews everything you need to know to get started.
+We’ll reach out in the next few days over email to check in.